sunfounder/ezblock3/docs/source/home_page.rst

 * Version: View the current version.
 * Contact us: If you have any questions, you can ask for help here.
 * About Us: Introduction to SunFounder.
-* Help: When selected, ezblock related tutorials will pop up, including FAQ, get started and `reference <https://docs.ezblock.cc/en/latest/reference.html>`_.
+* Help: When selected, EzBlock related tutorials will pop up, including FAQ, get started and `reference <https://docs.ezblock.cc/en/latest/reference.html>`_.

 .. _home_product: